lab10-coop/streem-poc/backend/README.md

 But probably a considerably bigger implementation challenge in terms of complexity and gas cost.
 E.g. fixed size array nomore an option.

 A possibility could be to have *openStream()* measure the complexity of the dependencies based on the involved addresses and not execute if it exceeds some safety threshold.

+## Basic strategy

+Whenever a transaction takes place, it can be used for some bookkeeping.
+Most importantly, a kind of intermediate settlement can be done for open streams.
+This can be seen as persisting the results of calculations.
+Since dynamically calculated status snapshots depending on the current time are guaranteed / final, such states can as well be persisted.